 Further muddying things, funds and asset managers themselves partake in greenwashing.
 Many funds that purport to be socially responsible hold oil and gas stocks — just fewer of them than other funds, or they own shares of the least bad of the bad oil-and-gas companies.
 Such is the case with BlackRock’s Carbon Transition ETFs.

 What’s the solution?
 Do more research.
 Wealthsimple, for instance, ditched its original ESG-ratings-based SRI funds a few years ago, believing it wasn’t as socially responsible as it could be.
-We spent a year researching and screening out bad stocks to create two new SRI ETFs, which launched almost exactly a year ago.
+We spent a year researching and screening out bad stocks to create two new SRI ETFs, which launched in 2022.
 “We don’t use ratings.
 We use objective, non-ratings criteria,” Reeves says.
 “We use information like which industry a company is in, its carbon emissions, and its board gender diversity.”
 The Wealthsimple ETFs exclude not only all fossil fuels, tobacco, and weapons companies but also the top 25 percent of carbon emitters in each industry and any company with a board that isn’t composed of at least a quarter women.

 Your SRI portfolio is a powerful tool.
 But it’s not enough on its own.

-First thing’s first.
-SRI portfolios are good for a few things.
+Don’t get us wrong: SRI portfolios are good for a few things.
 First, they keep investors from investing in things they don’t want to support.
 Second, they create demand for a system where companies are monitored and audited to make sure they’re not being evil.
 When you measure things, it tends to change behaviour.
 And they’re also a signal that both large institutional investors and small investors (especially Millennials, according to data) care about climate and social issues.
 This fact alone might dissuade corporations’ from continuing polluting and carbon-emitting practices, which is, you know, a net benefit.

 But it’s also important to know what SRIs can’t accomplish.
 They can’t, say, come in and stage a coup like Engine No. 1, a San Francisco-based activist investment firm, did in June 2021, when it installed three directors on ExxonMobil’s board, in hopes of shifting the company away from fossil fuels.
 ETFs can’t start a new company that pulls carbon from the air or require that a certain percentage of the power grid be backed by renewable energy.
 “It’s extremely difficult to fund worthy projects as a small investor or in public markets,” Reeves explains.

 No matter how much you invest in an SRI fund, you’re still dealing with companies whose main motives are, more often than not, profit and growth.
 If creating change is your first priority, helping organizations whose main motive is that change is a good place to spend your capital (or time).
 (That’s why we launched, and support, the Wealthsimple Foundation.)
 Nonprofit organizations can be more effective when it comes to shifting public opinion, corporate behaviour, and governmental policy than any ETF.
-Last fall, for instance, the U.S. Army Corps of Engineers denied a permit to the company behind the Pebble Mine, a proposed, ecologically risky project in Alaska, after a D.C.-based environmental group released recordings of a mining executive saying, in effect, that his company had lied about the project’s length in permit filings.
+In the fall of 2020, for instance, the U.S. Army Corps of Engineers denied a permit to the company behind the Pebble Mine, a proposed, ecologically risky project in Alaska, after a D.C.-based environmental group released recordings of a mining executive saying, in effect, that his company had lied about the project’s length in permit filings.
 If work like this is important to you, funding the organizations that do the work is the best way to support it.

 Wealthsimple uses technology and smart, friendly humans to help you grow and manage your money.
 Invest, save, trade, and even do your taxes in a better, simpler way.